reedhedges/AriaCoda/README.md

 See [LICENSE.txt](LICENSE.txt) for full license information about AriaCoda.

 Requirements
 ------------

-AriaCoda is intended to be used on any recent standard Linux, MacOSX, Windows 7, or Windows 10 system with standard system libraries, common developer tools, and a recent C++ compiler only.
-There are no required library dependencies other than the C++ standard library.
+AriaCoda is intended to be used on any recent standard Linux, MacOSX, Windows 7, or Windows 10 system.
+The only requirements are standard operating system libraries (POSIX, as well as the Windows C Runtime and Platform SDK if on Windows and some standard Linux libraries if on Linux), common developer tools, and a C++ compiler that supports C++14.
+There are no additional library dependencies.

 On Linux, the GNU C++ compiler (g++/gcc), GNU Make, and standard shell tools are required.
 On Ubuntu or Debian Linux, run